inxi man page

 - Show RAID data.
-Shows RAID devices, states, levels and components, and extra data with -x / -xx. md-raid: If device is resyncing, also shows resync progress line.
-Note: Only md-raid and ZFS are currently supported.
-Other software RAID types could be added, but only if users supply all data required, and if the software RAID actually can be made to give the required output.
-If hardware RAID is detected, shows basic information.
+Shows RAID devices, states, levels, device/array size, and components.
+See extra data with -x / -xx. md-raid: If device is resyncing, also shows resync progress line.
+Note: Only md-raid, ZFS and hardware RAID are currently supported.
+Other software RAID types may be added, if the software RAID actually can be made to give the required output.
+The component ID numbers work like this: mdraid: the numerator is the actual mdraid component number; ZFS: the numerator is auto-incremented counter only.
+Eg. Online: 1: sdb1 If hardware RAID is detected, shows basic information.
 Due to complexity of adding hardware RAID device disk / RAID reports, those will only be added if there is demand, and reasonable reporting tools.

 - Checks inxi application dependencies and recommends, as well as directories, then shows what package(s) you need to install to add support for each feature.